Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 • Immunisation is the safest and most effective way to protect infants and children from vaccine-preventable diseases.

-• This guideline is intended for use by the nursing, medical and pharmacy staff at the Royal Children’s Hospital.
+• This guideline is intended for use by the nursing, medical and pharmacy staff at the Royal Children’s Hospital (RCH)

-• This guideline applies to infants, children and adolescents at The Royal Children’s Hospital, during their inpatient stay.
+• This guideline applies to infants, children and adolescents at the RCH, during their inpatient stay

 Aim